 While the daylight uncovers the natural beauty of the city, the shadows of nightfall hold tales of their own.
 During our research, we found that there are multiple options for ghost tours in Canada’s oldest city.
 We chose the Le Promenades Fantomes, which is hosted by a historic spirit.
 As she led us through the darkened streets of Lower Town, we learned unique bits of history from the early days of the city.
 It puts an unusual spin on ancient history.

 9) It’s a Great Evening Destination

 After sundown is not only reserved for ghosts and ghouls.
 In many sections of Lower Town, we found tourists and locals gathering to enjoy the quiet beauty.
 Street musicians serenade passersby, while others rest their legs before heading back up the hillside.
-The stores and restaurants are illuminated by the incandescent lights, which add a soft glow to the evening.
+The stores and restaurants are illuminated by incandescent lights, which add a soft glow to the evening.
 This is the time when Quebec City becomes even more romantic than words can describe.